MatthewDarnell/RedisBigNum/README.md

 # Building

-RedisBigNum only requires one external dependency, libgmp.
+RedisBigNum only requires one external dependency, `libgmp`.

 On Mac: `brew install gmp`